Where and How to Recycle or Dispose of Christmas Trees in Eastern Pennsylvania in after Christmas in January 2020

 To find the location nearest to you, CLICK HERE.

-trees brought to these sites should be free of all decorations and ornaments, and untied.
+Christmas trees brought to these sites should be free of all decorations and ornaments, and untied.
 Please remember to remove metal bases,

 - Christmas Trees and yard waste are